aghoussaini/aura-tracker/README.md

 ## Backend

 The backend is located in `backend/` and uses Flask with SQLAlchemy.
 It exposes `/signup`, `/login`, and `/signout` endpoints.
-When signing up, provide a username, first name, last name, password and password confirmation.
+When signing up, a device identifier must also be supplied to ensure only one account can be created per device.

 To run the backend: